-Stonecrest was incorporated in January of 2017, and celebrated its inaugural anniversary this year.
+Stonecrest was incorporated in January of 2017.
 Positioned in the metropolitan area, just West of Atlanta, Stonecrest is a resource rich community which covers a 29-square mile area in southeast Dekalb County, Georgia.
-Stonecrest is the sixteenth largest city in the State of Georgia, serving a population of 52,393 (U.S. Census estimate for 2017).
+Stonecrest is the sixteenth largest city in the State of Georgia, serving a population of 54,522 (U.S. Census estimate for 2018).
 The City boasts a strong commercial and retail presence with the Mall at Stonecrest serving as the hub, with surrounding parcels consisting of medical, office and hotels.
 The Dekalb Medical Center at Hillandale is the City's principle medical facility, employing over 500 people.
 The City also has two designated industrial areas, which are home to some of the City's top employers, Dart Container Organization, and Home Chef.
-The crown jewel of the City is the Arabia Mountain National Heritage Area which consists of 2,550 acres of exposed granite formations, wetlands streams lakes and forest, all accessible by a vast trail network.
+The crown jewel of the City is the Arabia Mountain National Heritage Area which consists of 2,550 acres of exposed granite formations, wetlands, streams, lakes, and forest, all accessible by a vast trail network.
 The presence of the Davidson-Arabia Mountain Nature Park and the Panola Mountain State Park creates a unique recreational opportunity within a metropolitan setting.